 Any student wishing to file a formal appeal of a grade or other academic action is required to follow established University procedures.
-Students who wish to file a complaint should follow the procedures outlined in the General Student Complaint Policy found at http://www.clayton.edu/studentaffairs/complaints.
+Students who wish to file a complaint should follow the procedures outlined in the General Student Complaint Policy found at Student Complaints - Clayton State University.